LionsXII: 2012 season

-LionsXII debuted in the 2012 Liga Super on 10 January 2012 with a 1–2 home defeat to defending champions Kelantan FA.
-The LionsXII's first win was a 2–1 victory over Kuala Lumpur FA on 17 January.
-The LionsXII's first away win was a 1–0 victory over Sabah FA on 21 January.
-LionsXII began their 2012 Piala FA quest on 18 February, with a 3–0 win over UiTM FC.
-The LionsXII made their way to the quarter-final with a 2–0 win over Betaria FC on 10 March 2012.
-However, they were beaten by Terengganu FA in the quarter-finals.
-On 16 June 2012, they defeated Sabah FA 9–0 at home, the biggest win in the MSL season.
-LionsXII finished second in the league behind Kelantan FA, and bowed out of the semi-final of the 2012 Piala Malaysia after losing in a penalty shoot-out against ATM FA.
+LionsXII debuted in the 2012 Malaysia Super League on 10 January with a 1–2 home defeat to defending champions Kelantan FA.
+The LionsXII's first win was a 2–1 over Kuala Lumpur FA on 17 January.
+The LionsXII's first away win was a 1–0 over Sabah FA on 21 January.
+LionsXII began their 2012 Piala FA quest on 18 February with a 3–0 win over UiTM.
+The LionsXII made their way to the quarter-final with a 2–0 win over Betaria on 10 March.
+However, they were beaten by Terengganu FA.
+On 16 June, they defeated Sabah FA 9–0 at home, the biggest win in the MSL season.
+LionsXII finished second in the league behind Kelantan FA, and bowed out of the semi-final of the 2012 Malaysia Cup after losing in a penalty shoot-out against ATM FA.
 On 29 December 2012, assistant coach Kadir Yahaya left his position at LionsXII.
-Soon, Gombak United FC chief Tatsuma Yoshida took over his post.
+Soon, Gombak United chief Tatsuma Yoshida took over his post.